 - make arrangements to pay your LPT charge.

 You should submit supporting documentation from the relevant local authority to Revenue.

 - the entire building is subject to commercial rates

 - no allowance has been made for any residential portion.

 If you claimed this exemption on your LPT Return and your circumstances have not changed, no further action is necessary for 2024.

-If your property is sold, the exemption will continue to apply until year-end.
-The property will become liable for LPT on the next liability date.
+Once the qualifying conditions for this exemption are no longer met, the exemption will continue to apply until year-end.
+The property will become liable for LPT on the next liability date for the following year.

 If you sell your property, and it is still subject to commercial rates, the new owner can re-apply for this exemption.

 Next: Properties owned by a charity or public body